Home » How to Make TabBar in Flutter

 }

-Custom TabBar Flutter indicator
+Custom TabBar in Flutter indicator

 The TabBar widget and a TabController allow you to create a unique TabBar.
 The TabController monitors window states and allows for window change via code.